Seeing the Unseen: Learning Basis Confounder Representations for Robust Traffic Prediction: Supplementary Material

-In \fig~\ref{fig:pm_sen}, we present the ST forecasting results over all datasets with different parameters.
-Firstly, the effect of spatial and temporal kernel size is shown in \fig~\ref{fig:filter}, where we vary them from 2 to 5 individually.
-We can see that 3 is the optimal setting for both kernel sizes.
-This verifies the spatial and temporal localized characteristics of traffic data.
-Secondly, the effect of ``sandwich'' layer number is shown in \fig~\ref{fig:layer}, which demonstrates that a shallow-layer encoder is insufficient to encode spatial and temporal information, while a deep-layer encoder suffers from the over-smoothing issue of graph convolution and exhibits a performance drop.
-Thirdly, the effect of hidden dimension is given in \fig~\ref{fig:embed}, where we vary it in the set $\{16, 32, 64, 128\}$.
-The results indicate 64 as the optimal settings for NYCBike1 and NYCTaxi datasets and 32 for NYCBike2 and BJTaxi.
-Since different datasets have different spatio-temporal dependencies, it is reasonable to use different hidden dimensions for them.
+In this part, we conduct experiments to analyze the impacts of critical hyper-parameters: the momentum coefficient $\gamma$, the number of base confounders $K$, and the hidden dimension $D$, with results in \fig~\ref{fig:pm_sen}.
+Firstly, the effect of $\gamma$ is shown in \fig~\ref{fig:gamma}, where we vary it from 0.1 to 0.9 individually and omit some values for better plotting.
+The results indicate that 0.4 is the optimal setting for the NYCTaxi dataset, 0.7 is optimal for the NYCBike1 dataset, 0.6 is optimal for the NYCBike2 dataset, and 0.1 is optimal for the BJTaxi dataset.
+The variation in optimal settings across datasets is attributed to the distinct impact of confounders.
+Secondly, the effect $K$ is shown in \fig~\ref{fig:codek}.
+We can observe that a setting of 64 is optimal for the NYCTaxi and BJTaxi datasets, while a setting of 128 is optimal for the NYCBike1 and NYCBike2 datasets.
+Thirdly, the effect of hidden dimension $D$ is given in \fig~\ref{fig:embed}, where we vary it in the set $\{16, 32, 64, 128\}$.
+The results indicate 64 as the optimal settings for NYCTaxi, NYCBike1, and NYCBike2 datasets and 32 for BJTaxi.
+Since different datasets have different spatiotemporal dependencies, it is reasonable to use different hidden dimensions for them.